joaopapereira/OPP_home_device_controller/README.md

-# OPP_home_device_controller
+# OPP_gateway
-This repository contains the OPP Project code to controller the Home Gateway
+This repository contains the OPP Project code to control the Home Gateway

 ## Requirements
 1. yarn 1.0 +